 I, You, We, They, He, She, It: is going to travel to Turkey tomorrow.

 Something that will be interrupted by an event or a time.

 Add “Will be + verb-ing ,” “Is going to be + verb-ing.”

-example: “will be talking”, “is going to be talking”
+example: “will be traveling”, “is going to be traveling”